 Generational Change …

-The first is by the 85 year old American business guru, Warren Bennis.
+The first is by the late American business guru, Warren Bennis.

-The second is by the 33 year old Australian writer, Peter Sheahan.
+The second is by the Australian writer, Peter Sheahan.

 - “Generation Y – Thriving & Surviving”

-They both come to essentially the same conclusion.
+They both come to essentially the same conclusions.

 - We are all products of the era in which we were born.